davidosomething/dotfiles/README.md

 ([bin/dkosourced](bin/dkosourced)) command will show you (not exhaustively) the order scripts get sourced.
 Without node `echo $DKO_SOURCE` works.

-For X apps (no terminal) the value is probably:
+For X apps (no terminal) the value may be:

     /etc/profile
     .xprofile